clearhaus/gateway-api-docs/source/index.md

 <p class="alert alert-info">
   <b>Notice:</b> An approved authorization that includes
   <code>card[pares]</code> is 3-D
-  Secured and is considered multi-factor authenticated.
+  Secured and is strongly authenticated.
   <br />
   <b>Notice:</b> An authorization that includes <code>card[pares]</code> and/or
   <code>card[csc]</code> cannot be a subsequent recurring authorization.